jsaikrishna/ProductsData-as-a-Service/README.md

 Inorder to run the Application in Various Platforms/architectures docker containers are used to deploy the application and run it in any platform and architecture.
 To run the application in docker first install the docker in your local system and start the docker after successfull installation.

-So, once the docker is active and runnning, follow the command below to build the application using the docker and generate the docker image.
-Execute the below command by making sure the Present directory/current directory in Terminal/Command line is ``` /ProductsData-as-a-Service/productsRESTAPI/ ``` .
+So, once the docker is active and running, follow the command below to build the application using the docker and generate the docker image.
+Execute the below command by making sure the present directory/current directory in Terminal/Command line is ``` /ProductsData-as-a-Service/productsRESTAPI/ ``` .

 ```
 docker build -f Dockerfile -t docker-spring-productsrestapi .

 ```

 By Executing the above command docker image named ``` docker-spring-productsrestapi ``` is generated.
-One can see the various images in the docker by executing the command below.
+One can see the various images in the docker by executing the command below in terminal/command prompt.

 ```
 docker images